cloudandbigdatalab/OpenStack-Doc/nova/Introduction.md

 A Topic Publisher sends the message request into the queueing system, which is then dispatched by the exchange.
 It is fetched by the Topic Consumer based on the routing key and passed to the Worker for that task.

 ![RPC Cast Pic](./resources/Architecture/RPC_cast_pic.png)

+### 2.2.1 Oslo/Messaging ###
+The Oslo messaging library provides two independent APIs:

+- oslo.messaging.rpc for implementing client-server remote procedure calls
+- oslo.messaging.notify for emitting and handling event notifications

+They are part of the same library for mostly historical reasons - the most common transport mechanisms for oslo.messaging.notify are the transports used by oslo.messaging.rpc.

+### oslo.messaging.rpc ###

+The RPC API defines semantics for addressing, procedure calls, broadcast calls, return values and error handling.

+There are multiple backend transport drivers which implement the API semantics using different messaging systems - e.g. RabbitMQ, Qpid, ZeroMQ.
+While both sides of a connection must use the same transport driver configured in the same way, the API avoids exposing details of transports so that code written using one transport should work with any other transport.

+The exception to this principle of abstraction is that the API exposes transport-specific configuration for how to connect to the messaging system itself.

+****Use Cases****

+- Invoke Method on One of Multiple Servers
+	- This is where we have multiple servers listening for method invocations on a topic within an exchange, where both the exchange and topic names are well known to clients.
+When a client invokes a method on this topic, the invocation gets dispatched to one of the listening servers in round robin fashion.
+- Invoke Method on a Specific Server
+	- This is where we have multiple servers listening for method invocations on a topic within an exchange, where both the exchange and topic names are well known to clients.
+However, in this case, the client wishes to invoke a method on a specific one of these servers.
+- Invoke Method on all of Multiple Servers
+	- This is where we have multiple servers listening for method invocations on a topic within an exchange, where both the exchange and topic names are well known to clients.
+In this case, the client wishes to invoke a method on all of these servers.

+****Types Of Method Invocations****

+There are two ways that a method can be invoked:

+- cast - the method is invoked asynchronously and no result is returned to the caller
+- call - the method is invoked synchronously and a result is returned to the caller

+Note that the caller need not be aware of whether a method will be invoked using a cast or a call.

+****Transports****

+- Kombu/RabbitMQ
+- Qpid
+- ZeroMQ
+- Transport URLs

+****Targets****

+Methods are invoked on targets.
+Targets are described by the following parameters:

+- exchange (defaults to CONF.control_exchange)
+- topic
+- server (optional)
+- fanout (defaults to False)
+- namespace (optional)
+- API version (optional)

+### oslo.notify ###

+The notify API defines semantics for emitting and handling event notifications.

+****Use Cases****

+- Ceilometer Metering Messages
+- Searchlight Resource Indexing
+	- Indexes information (currently into Elasticsearch) about resources across the various Openstack services to provide a unified search and caching layer for Horizon and other consumers

 ### 2.3 Filter Scheduler ###